scikit-learn-contrib/hiclass/docs/source/get_started/local_classifier.rst

 .. note::

-   The :literal:`LocalClassifierPerParentNode` will have a :literal:`RandomForestClassifier` for each parent node existing in the hierarchy, while the :literal:`LocalClassifierPerLevel` will possess a :literal:`RandomForestClassifier` for each level in the training labels.
+   The :literal:`LocalClassifierPerParentNode` has a :literal:`RandomForestClassifier` for each parent node existing in the hierarchy, while the :literal:`LocalClassifierPerLevel` contains a :literal:`RandomForestClassifier` for each level in the training labels.

 ..
 [1] Silla, C. N., & Freitas, A. A. (2011).
 A survey of hierarchical classification across different application domains.
 Data Mining and Knowledge Discovery, 22(1), 31-72.